MIC-DKFZ/nnUNet/readme.md

 ```

 `XXX` is the integer identifier associated with your Task name `TaskXXX_MYTASK`.
 You can pass several task IDs at once.

+Running `nnUNet_plan_and_preprocess` will populate your folder with preprocessed data.
+You will find the output in
+nnUNet_preprocessed/TaskXXX_MYTASK. `nnUNet_plan_and_preprocess` creates subfolders with preprocessed data for the 2D
+U-Net as well as all applicable 3D U-Nets.
+It will also create 'plans' files (with the ending.pkl).
+These contain the generated
+segmentation pipeline configuration will be read by the nnUNetTrainer (see below).

 `--verify_dataset_integrity` should be run at least for the first time the command is run on a given dataset.
 This will execute some
  checks on the dataset to ensure that it is compatible with nnU-Net.
 If this check has passed once, it can be